Shielding advice for the clinically extremely vulnerable to stop from April

 Clinically extremely vulnerable people

-Anyone who is clinically extremely vulnerable will receive a letter from the NHS advising you when any additional guidance needs to be followed.
+People at high risk from coronavirus with specific serious health conditions are defined as clinically extremely vulnerable.
+They will receive a letter from the NHS advising when any additional 'shielding' guidance needs to be followed.

 People at high risk from coronavirus (clinically extremely vulnerable) are those who: